What is the meaning of personalised medicine and how can it be harnessed?

 Our research focuses on the molecular mechanisms of the development and progression of rare female reproductive tract malignancies.
 Our projects focus on molecular biomarkers for diagnosis and therapy.
 We have close collaborations with local gynaecological oncologists and international gynaecological pathologists.

 Molecular oncology, pathology and genetics of breast cancer:

 Our research interest focuses on investigating the underlying molecular mechanisms contributing towards drug resistance in the treatment of breast cancer.
-This includes cancer genetics, biomarker identification and the development of novel targeted therapies.
+This includes cancer genetics, identification and molecular characterization of biomarkers that predict drug response and the development of novel targeted therapies.